The Flower Project

 If you’re lucky enough to receive a bouquet of vibrant blooms created by Clare Cook, you can be sure that your floral gift won’t take its toll on the environment.
 Whilst many florists wrap their arrangements in voluminous clouds of cellophane, Clare uses biodegradable, recyclable packaging.
 Determined to show that florists can ‘tread lightly on the planet’, Clare is the founder of eco-friendly independent, The Flower Project, on Mill Road.

-Renowned for her amazing personal service, she lovingly handwrites gift cards and cycle delivers her bouquets on her trusty Elephant Bike, a former postal Pashley cycle, delivering from CB1 to CB5.
-Clare buys predominantly British flowers, working with local farmers, offering an abundance of seasonal favourites, from dazzling dahlias and tulips to cheery daffodils and sunflowers.
+Renowned for her amazing personal service, she lovingly handwrites gift cards and cycle delivers her bouquets on her trusty bike, delivering from CB1 to CB5.
+When at all possible, Clare buys predominantly British flowers, working with local farmers, offering an abundance of seasonal favourites, from dazzling dahlias and tulips to cheery daffodils and sunflowers.
 Out of season, she sources from close countries such as Belgium and France.

 Long before The Flower Project came to fruition, Clare was training to be a lawyer, but shelved that career after falling in love with floristry while arranging her own wedding flowers.
 She is clearly flourishing in a role that allows her to be creative (and sustainable) whilst spreading joy and happiness through her bright hand-picked British blooms.